 - Feminists for Animal Rights.

 - Feminist Science Fiction, Fantasy and Utopia.
-An excellent, extensive resource.
+Dated but still very useful resource.

 - Feminist Theory Website.
 The most comprehensive site on this topic.

-- Guerilla Girls.
-Lively site from the (in)famous feminist artists who have challenge sexist, racist, and homophobic elements in the visual art world.
+- Guerrilla Girls.
+Lively site from the (in)famous feminist artists who have challenge sexist, racist, and homophobic elements in the visual art world for decades.